 - Hunt groups not ringing or routing properly

 How do you know if you have more than one device performing NAT?

-Routers are the only devices that preform NAT and so you just have to make sure that you only have one router.
-It may be the case that your ISP will sell or provide you with a gateway device that is a modem/router combo device.
-This device may work fine with Nextiva but you cannot connect another router to it.
-This will cause a double NAT.
+Routers are the only devices that preform NAT, and so you have to make sure you only have one router.
+In many instances, your ISP will sell or provide you with a gateway device that is a modem/router combo device.
+This device may work fine with Nextiva, but you cannot connect another router to it unless it can be bridged.
+If not bridged properly it will cause a double NAT.

 Issues Involving Firewalls